lupopedia/WOLFIE_HEADERS/examples/sample_header.md

 # Sample Document Title

-This example shows how a Markdown file should look once the WOLFIE header v2.0.0 is in place.
+This example shows how a Markdown file should look once the WOLFIE header v2.9.2 is in place with UTC timestamps and human/agent metadata.

 ## INTRO